What is a fracture?

 Splint or cast.
 This immobilizes the injured area to keep the bone in alignment.
 It protects the injured area from motion or use while the bone heals.

-Medication.
+Medicine.
 This may be needed to control pain.

 Traction.
 Traction is the use of a steady pulling action to stretch certain parts of the body in a certain direction.
 Traction often uses pulleys, strings, weights, and a metal frame attached over or on the bed.
 The purpose of traction is to stretch the muscles and tendons around the broken bone to help the bone ends to align and heal.